Wambosa/fraud/README.md

 }
 ```

-# flags
+# Template Flags
-flags can be applied to either documents or individual fields to alter the way it looks
+flags can be applied to either documents or individual fields inside of the **template metadata json** to alter the way text renders on newly created instances

 ### document
 - **color** is a 0-255 rgb color value object ```{r: 255, g: 0, b: 0}``` (prevents default grayscaling of the image on load)